Centres of Excellence for Climate Change and Adaptive Land Management in Africa

 In the Paris Agreement, the states set themselves the goal of increasing adaptive capacity to climate change worldwide.
 Developing countries in particular are to be supported in climate adaptation.
 Africa is already particularly affected by climate change, although it is the continent with the lowest emissions of pollutants.
 Many countries on the continent therefore need strong support in developing and implementing strategies and measures to adapt to climate change.
 Germany is taking responsibility for this, and in doing so is also contributing to the United Nations Sustainable Development Goals (SDGs).

 The land use sector plays a central role in adapting to climate change, because nature's ecosystem services, such as the provision of oxygen, food, nutrients, etc., secure the existential livelihoods of the population.
 Therefore, questions are becoming increasingly urgent as to how, for example, the countries of Africa can take consistent action against the current climate changes on the ground and what measures can be taken to improve the situation of the countries.
-In order to provide scientifically sound answers to these questions, the Federal Ministry of Education and Research (BMBF), together with eleven partner countries in western Africa and five in southern Africa, has established two regional centres of excellence for climate change and sustainable land management in Africa.
-The BMBF has already invested more than 250 million euros in the establishment of the two centres WASCAL (West African Science Service Centre on Climate Change and Adapted Land Use) and SASSCAL (Southern African Science Service Centre for Climate Change and Adaptive Land Management) since 2012.
+In order to provide scientifically sound answers to these questions, the Federal Ministry of Education and Research (BMBF), together with twelve partner countries in western Africa and five in southern Africa, has established two regional centres of excellence for climate change and sustainable land management in Africa.
+Since 2012, the BMBF has invested more than 250 million euros in building up of the two centres WASCAL (West African Science Service Centre on Climate Change and Adapted Land Use) and SASSCAL (Southern African Science Service Centre for Climate Change and Adaptive Land Management).

 In their regions, SASSCAL and WASCAL stand for excellent academic training, innovative and practice-oriented research in international cooperation and the establishment and operation of research infrastructure.
 The overarching goal of this BMBF initiative is to support African countries affected by climate change in establishing scientific structures so that they can make their own valid decisions on the ground, for example for sustainable land use, water supply and food security.
 In this way, the BMBF is making a significant contribution to building an African knowledge society and strengthening the potential for adaptation to climate change in Africa.

-The BMBF is determined to continue to provide financial and political support for the efforts of African partner countries in the fight against the effects of climate change.
-Therefore, the BMBF is providing a further almost 24 million euros for both centres for the second research phase from 2021 to 2026.
+The BMBF is determined to continue to provide financial and political support for the efforts of African partner countries to combat the effects of climate change.
+That is why the BMBF is providing a further 24.3 million euros per centre for the second research phase from 2021 to 2026.
 With this, the BMBF aims to establish regional and internationally recognised science-based Climate and Environmental Services Centres (CESCs) in the respective regions.

-In addition to research, both centres run a graduate school programme in close cooperation with renowned universities and research institutions from the region and Germany.
-For this purpose, WASCAL alone is investing a total of 24 million euros for the approximately 340 fourth and fifth academic year currently in training.
-For SASSCAL, the BMBF is providing three million euros to establish a first graduate school on the topic of "Integrated Water Resources Management" in partnership with the Namibia University of Science and Technology (NUST) in Windhoek, Namibia, and the International Centre for Water Resources and Global Change (ICWRGC) in Koblenz.
-In addition, the SASSCAL/WASCAL alumni programme "climapAfrica" has already been established in 2019 with approximately 4.5 million euros in support.
+In addition to research, both centres run a graduate school programme in close cooperation with renowned universities and research institutions from the region and from Germany.
+At WASCAL alone, a total of 24 million euros is being invested in this for the approximately 180 fourth and fifth year students currently in training.
+For SASSCAL, the BMBF is providing three million euros to establish a first graduate school on the topic of "Integrated Water Resources Management" in partnership with the Namibia University of Science and Technology (NUST) in Windhoek, Namibia, and the International Centre for Water Resources and Global Change (ICWRGC) in Koblenz, Germany.

 SASSCAL and WASCAL also play an important role in the BMBF's international cooperation on green hydrogen technologies and for the establishment of strategic partnerships as door openers for the development of a global green hydrogen economy.
 This offers enormous opportunities, because positive development dynamics can be unleashed by building a sustainable energy system with new value chains.
 To this end, science, politics, companies and investors are involved from the outset.
 Specialised personnel will be trained locally and sustainable international knowledge networks will be established.